-Students in 1st -5th grade receives report cards every trimester.
+Students in 1st -5th grade receive report cards every trimester.
 Transitional Kindergarten and Kindergarten students will receive report cards twice a year.
 During the first trimester, parents may receive progress updates.
 Parent-Teacher conferences are scheduled at the end of the first trimester.
 Students are dismissed early so that the conferences can be scheduled in the afternoon.

-Classroom Visitation
+School Visitation

 Ross Valley School District believes that parents are important partners in the success of our school program and welcomes parents and professionals to visit our school sites.
-In order to maintain the integrity of instruction, ensure student confidentiality, maintain a safe school environment and minimize disruption of the instructional process,s RVSD has developed visitation guidelines which are available in the school office.
-Please sign in at the office for an identification badge before going to the classroom and sign out when leaving.
+In order to maintain the integrity of instruction, ensure student confidentiality, maintain a safe school environment and minimize disruption of the instructional process, RVSD has developed visitation guidelines.
+Each time you go to campus, please sign in at the office upon arrival and sign out when leaving.